wioux/mkbison/README.md

 end
 ```

-To generate a parser from it, run
+To translate it into a Bison grammar file, run

     $ bundle exec mkbison -n Arithmetic -o . arithmetic.rby
     $ rake compile